Safety & Fire Education House

 Displays and demonstrations illustrate the proper maintenance and placement of smoke detectors and fire extinguishers.

-A closed circuit telephone system will allow children to dial 911 and to practice reporting an emergency.
+A closed-circuit telephone system will allow children to dial 911 and practice reporting an emergency.
 Adults will view a video or display on how a call is received and how the information is dispatched from the communications center.

-Features of the mobile unit include a smoke generator for simulation of fire conditions, smoke detectors, and alerting devices for the hearing impaired.
-Security devices for the prevention of crime and detection of intruders will also be illustrated.
+Features of the mobile unit include a smoke generator for the simulation of fire conditions, smoke detectors, and alerting devices for the hearing impaired.
+Alternative safe exits can also be demonstrated.